blapete/Fin-Tok/README.md

 💸📈<br>
 ### FinTok

-The app provides current financial markets data and account options for saving your favorite stocks
+Current financial markets data and account options for saving your favorite stocks

 ### Data from Yahoo-Finance api